Emmy GriffithsWhatever happened to the winners of the Great British Bake Off winners: Where are they now?

 over the years?
 Find out here!

-The Great British Bake Offis finally back, and we are so excited!
-Season 11 of the hit show will see 12 new bakers battle it out for that coveted cake tray – but just how successful were the series' winners since the show's creation in 2010?
-Take a look back at the Bake Off winners, and where they are now…
+The Great British Bake Offhas finally returned to screens, and we couldn't be more pleased!
+Season 12 of the hit show will see 12 new bakers battle it out for that coveted cake tray – but just how successful were the series' winners since the show's creation in 2010?
+Take a look back at the previous Bake Off winners, and find out where they are now…

 Edd Kimber – series one